 The output from this command hasn't really been tested in any kind of serious way for usability.
 Consider this a proof-of-concept.
-Anyone interested in this type of functionality should reach out to discuss uses cases.
+Anyone interested in this type of functionality should ref:reach out <contact-us> to discuss uses cases.